Reading the 1920s

 Wolfson College, Cambridge

-What did authors in Britain write about in the decade immediately following the First World War?
-How did they reflect upon those complex, often troubled years, 1919-1930?
-What did they think about sexuality and censorship; about relations between women and men; about the decline of empire; about the hopes for peace?
+A new look at the 1920s.
+How did writers reflect upon the decade immediately following the First World War?
+How did they write about those complex, often troubled years, 1919-1930?
+What did they think about the hopes for peace, the decline of empire, sexuality and censorship; relations between women and men?
 What can we learn from them now?

 We will study a range of works, looking at poetry and fiction by some of the great writers of this period: T. S. Eliot, E. M. Forster, D. H. Lawrence, Virginia Woolf, alongside two classic works written in the 1920s about the First World War.
 We will also hear some of the works read aloud, including a reading of The Waste Land in its entirety.

 • After the First World War: T. S. Eliot, The Waste Land (1922); Edmund Blunden, Undertones of War (1928); Helen Zenna Smith, Not So Quiet (1930)

 • Nation vs. Nature: D. H. Lawrence, The Captain's Doll (1923); D. H. Lawrence, Birds, Beasts and Flowers (poems, 1923)